Communication-Systems-Group/pdfsign.js/readme.md

 An example site is located in `src/html`.
 In this example, one can set the certificate (e.g., `support/mycert-1-alt.p12`), set the password "1234", and add a PDF file.
 The PDF will be signed with the certificate and the Adobe Reader will show that the PDF is signed but not trusted (its a self signed certificate).
+The button 'Create a PDF and output base64' takes a base64 encode file and outputs a base64 document in the browser, which immediately displays the PDF.

 PDFSign uses two external libraries:
 [forge](https://github.com/digitalbazaar/forge) and [PDF.js](https://mozilla.github.io/pdf.js/).